roydigerhund/color-palettes/Readme.md

 A live version is deployed under [https://colors.stichwort-m.de](https://colors.stichwort-m.de).

-The site can be hosted by just uploading the files `index.html`, `style.css`, `color-palettes.js` and `render-palettes.js` to a CDN or another simple server.
+The site can be hosted by running `yarn build` and just uploading the files `index.html`, `style.css`, `color-palettes.js` and `render-palettes.js` to a CDN or another simple server.

 ## Running Locally